No two alcoholics are exactly the same, but many people with alcoholism share common characteristics.

 Young antisocial alcoholics are also typically their mid-20s.
 But they started drinking much earlier than young adult alcoholics — usually by the age of 15 or 16.
 Researchers found that 21.1 percent of alcoholics fall into this category.
 Their alcoholism usually manifests by the time they are 18 or 19, and more than half come from families with alcoholism.

+Alcoholism is a disease that often co-occurs with mental illness.
 More than 50 percent of young antisocial alcoholics have a psychiatric diagnosis of antisocial personality disorder, a mental condition characterized by antagonism and a callous disregard of others and the law.
 Many also suffer from other mental illnesses, including major depression, bipolar disorder, social phobias and obsessive-compulsive personality disorder.

 Most are smokers, and they’re more likely than other subtypes to use other drugs such as marijuana, cocaine, opioids and amphetamines.
 More than three-quarters of young antisocial alcoholics are male, and about 15 percent are married.
 They drink approximately 201 days out of each year and usually consume five or more drinks per sitting.